LivInTheLookingGlass/sphinx-fediverse/README.rst

 Configuration
 -------------

-There are a few necessary values that you must provide:
+There are a several values that you may provide:

 .. table::